 (4) Notwithstanding the provisions of this regulation, an employee in respect of whom all or some of the conditions of service are determined pursuant to a Commonwealth award is not entitled to any payment provided for by this regulation.

-(5) An employee mentioned in subregulation (4) is entitled to such payment as is determined by the Minister being an amount not greater than the amount that would be payable under this regulation to the employee if none of his or her conditions of employment were covered by a Commonwealth award.
+(5) An employee mentioned in subregulation (4) is entitled to such payment as is determined by the Commissioner being an amount not greater than the amount that would be payable under this regulation to the employee if none of his or her conditions of employment were covered by a Commonwealth award.

-(6) If the Minister is satisfied that before the commencement of these regulations an employing authority, with the approval of the government, gave notice to any class of employees that a severance payment higher than that provided for by this regulation would apply to that class of employees, the Minister may approve of that higher severance payment being made to an employee who comes within that class.
+(6) If the Commissioner is satisfied that before the commencement of these regulations an employing authority, with the approval of the government, gave notice to any class of employees that a severance payment higher than that provided for by this regulation would apply to that class of employees, the Commissioner may approve of that higher severance payment being made to an employee who comes within that class.

 (7) In this regulation —